The Parking Garage

 "The Parking Garage" is the 23rd episode of the situation comedy Seinfeld.
 It was the sixth episode of the show's third season.
 It aired on October 30, 1991 on NBC.

 Written by Larry David and directed by Tom Cherones, the episode takes place entirely in a parking garage.
 It received overwhelmingly positive reviews, and was ranked #33 on TV Guide's 1997 list of the 100 Greatest TV episodes of All Time.
-The episode received a 12.1/19 Nielsen rating.
+It received a 12.1/19 Nielsen rating.